Flexible Spending Accounts

 Health Care FSA

-- Effective January 1, 2020, many Over-the-Counter (OTC) medications are eligible for reimbursement through your Health Care FSA.
-Due to the CARES Act, many OTC items no longer require a prescription, letter of medical necessity (LMN), or doctor’s directive.
+Many over-the-counter (OTC) medications are eligible for reimbursement through your Health Care FSA.
 You can use your EBPA debit card, or you can pay for the OTC medications out-of-pocket and submit receipts for reimbursement to EBPA.
-For more information please visit the FSAstore.com.
+More information is included on this list of FSA-Eligible Health Care Expenses.

 Minimums and Carryover Provision

-- IRS guidelines permit active employees to carry over up to $570 of unused contributions from their Health Care FSA into the following plan year.
+- For 2026: IRS guidelines permit active employees to carry over between $100 and $680 of unused contributions from their Health Care FSA into 2027.
 The amount carried over will not count against the IRS limit for the following year.

-- Unused contributions that are carried over into the next plan year must be used to pay for or reimburse eligible health care expenses.
+- Unused Health Care FSA contributions for active employees that are carried over into the next plan year must be used to pay for or reimburse eligible health care expenses for you and your tax dependents.
+Health Care FSA carryover is not available if you are enrolled in a High Deductible Health Plan (HDHP) in the year in which the carryover occurs.

-- Unused amounts under $100 or over $570 are forfeited under the IRS “Use It or Lose it” rule.
-This means that you may carry over a minimum of $100 and a maximum of $570 of unused contributions in your Health Care FSA into the next year.
+- Unused amounts under the previously stated minimum or over the maximum permitted for the plan year are forfeited under the IRS “Use It or Lose” rule.
+This means active employees may carry over a minimum of $100 and a maximum permitted for the plan year of unused contributions in your Health Care FSA into the next year.

 Dependent Care FSA